xiejiapengoooo/audio-to-text/README.md

 - [x] Improve the frontend styling, including the page background and overall visual design.
 - [ ] Add support for large audio files.
+- [ ] Add support for video files.
 - [x] Add support for deleting files.
 - [x] Add support for discarding task.
 - [ ] Add support for exporting transcripts as TXT and SRT files.